labordynamicsinstitute/ldilab-manual/_sources/96-01-using-config-stata.md

 (using-config-do)=
 # Using config.do in STATA

-In "Verification" stage, we ask you to keep a log of what you do.
+When [running code](running-code-partb), we ask you to keep a log of what you do.
 Moreover, authors often use packages that are not default programs of STATA.
+How can you keep track of what is needed, and what was used by the code?
 We provide `template-config.do` in the [template repository](https://github.com/AEADataEditor/replication-template) you clone which addresses these problems.

 ## Why do we need log files?